dhi-granite/community-infrastructure-in-scotlands-places/readme.md

 ## Implications

 Scotland’s diverse landscapes and histories mean that it’s communities are also diverse, and have varied needs.
 Looking at the SIMD in relation to  communities can help us to identify those communities that have higher concentrations of the types of deprivation that are measured in the SIMD.
 This can then help us to uncover   the areas that might benefit from specific types of investment.
 The SIMD is a valuable tool for identifying areas in Scotland where some of the people in these areas would benefit from specific support, and it is widely used.
-However, the SIMD uses the same metrics for the whole of Scotland, so it can mask some of the important differences between Scottish communities and result in a one-dimensional portrayal of these communities.
+However, the SIMD uses the same metrics for the whole of Scotland, so it can mask some of the important differences between Scottish communities and result in an oversimplified portrayal of these communities.

 The aim of the project was to look at community assets and infrastructure such as businesses, charities, and community spaces in conjunction with the SIMD.
 We were interested to know about the relationships between different types of community infrastructure, as well as between community infrastructure and the SIMD.
 What we found was that there are positive relationships between all three types of community infrastructure that we measured.
 We also found that there  are more charities and businesses in the middle deciles of the SIMD, but more community spaces in areas identified by the SIMD as the most deprived in Scotland.

 There are complex reasons for what we see in each community, and only with the input of people that live in those communities can we reach the best outcomes.
 As part of this project, the David Hume Institute has produced community insight documents  for three areas - Campbeltown in Argyll and Bute, Buckhaven in Fife, and Stranraer in Dumfries and Galloway.
 We chose these communities because we have existing engagement with them through the DHI’s ‘Action Project’, meaning that we can combine findings from the analysis of open data with community voices to get a more complete picture.

 During the course of the project, we had conversations with many individuals across Scotland, who told us different stories about Scotland’s open data.
 While the Scottish government provides a useful portal for its open data, a lot of the data that relates to communities and community assets was not at a granular enough level for the purposes of this project, and some of it was out of date.
 There is also quite a lot of data that would have been useful to this project but is only available to government organisations and educational institutions.
-For example, most of the local authority websites include a copyright statement that prevents any of their content from being published.
+For example, most of the local authority websites include a copyright statement that prevents any of their content from being published elsewhere.

 The David Hume Institute is currently working with [Open Data Scotland](https://opendata.scot/) to produce a policy briefing on open data.
 If these existing sources of data were made available or more accessible, we could get better insights and make more informed decisions about how to tackle some of the challenges that communities in Scotland face.

 ## Data Sources